Gennaro Tutino: International career

 Gennaro Tutino has played for the Italian national U-16 team, Italian national U-17 team and the Italian national U18 team.

 Style of play

-A quick and creative right footed player, with good dribbling skills and an eye for goal, Tutino is capable of playing as either a left or right winger or as a secondary striker but excels at playing on the right wing.
+A right-footed player with good dribbling skills, Tutino is capable of playing as either a left or right winger or as a secondary striker but primarily plays on the right wing.

 Personal life

 Gennaro Tutino is the cousin of Cosenza player Armando Anastasio.